hashicorp/terraform-aws-consul/modules/install-consul/README.md

 We recommend running the `install-consul` script as part of a [Packer](https://www.packer.io/) template to create a Consul [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (see the [consul-ami example](https://github.com/hashicorp/terraform-aws-consul/tree/master/examples/consul-ami) for a fully-working sample code).
 You can then deploy the AMI across an Auto
-Scaling Group using the [consul-cluster](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/consul-cluster) (see the [main example](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/consul-cluster) for fully-working sample code).
+Scaling Group using the [consul-cluster](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/consul-cluster)